tsinghua-ideal/Syno/docs/plans.md

 - [ ] Perform a trial to see if there are uncanonical case.
 (1 on weight)
 - [ ] Multiple weights.
 (Minimumize difference.)
 - [x] Manual `rfactor` for up to 3x performance.
-- [ ] Add support for more arithmetic operations, other than product.
+- [x] Add support for more arithmetic operations, other than product.
+- [ ] Add nested loops codegen for expression.
 - [ ] Generate metadata along with kernels.

 ## Transforms